percona/postgresql-docs/docs/solutions/ha-architecture.md

-# Architecture layout
+# Architecture

 As we discussed in the [overview of high availability](high-availability.md), the minimalist approach to a highly-available deployment is to have a three-node PostgreSQL cluster with the cluster management and failover mechanisms, load balancer and a backup / restore solution.

-The following diagram shows this architecture.
+The following diagram shows this architecture with the tools we recommend to use.

 ![Architecture of the three-node, single primary PostgreSQL cluster](../_images/diagrams/ha-architecture-patroni.png)